Employee Resource Groups Revolutionizing the Views of the Companies

 Employee resource groups are made around one unifying identity, whether race, spirituality, or gender.
 In an era where the concept of a lifelong job has fallen out of relevance, companies need to diversify the paths toward each employee's career goals.
 Inclusivity shouldn't be a promise left unfulfilled but an idea for them to take things forward and scale accordingly.

-Every ERG opens gateways for meeting new people and contributing to a cause beyond your daily work.
-Whether it is the representation that you want to address or to create a safe space for ideas that can drive towards an inclusive environment.
+Every ERG opens gateways for meeting new people and contributing to a cause beyond your daily work to creating an inclusive work environment.
+Whether it is the representation that you want to address or to create a safe space for ideas that can drive towards an inclusive workplace and an inclusive environment.
 Here are five things you can expect from an ERG in your company:

 To make and pitch an ERG system to your executive sponsor, you need to understand the critical details of your company and what problem an ERG is addressing.
 There are broad descriptions and explanations of what an ERG should do and what the potential could be, but provide the context of your company and understand how it will make a difference.
 Here are a few steps you can consider as the guide to employee resource group building: